- What desktop SLS 3D printers are available on the market?

 When the 3D printing process is finished and the powder bed has cooled down, the objects can be removed.
 Excess powder material is then to be brushed off to reveal the final part.
 The parts require little to no post-processing.

 Home SLS 3D printing: is it possible?

 At the moment, desktop SLS 3D printers cannot yet be considered home SLS 3D printers.
 Since the machines use powder, it is better to have a specific, separate environment to use and store the SLS printer.
-They also use high-power laser beams that could cause physical harm to less-cautious users.

 Overview of the best desktop SLS 3D printers